RobinNagpal/dodao-ui/tasks/all-tasks.md

 # 2nd Priority

 ### Clickable Demos
-- [x] View modal - upon completion, successful toast is missing just like the one on tidbit completion.
-Reduce the time of the toast when you add it.
-- [x] Edit modal - when saved without creating any step, gives an error that clickable demo not found and loader keeps on spinning
 - [ ] View modal - the top bar is not visible on some of the steps (i guess where the demo step has a tooltip that is closer to the bottom of the screen) - see step#4 onwards `https://alchemix.tidbitshub.org/clickable-demos/view/withdraw-from-transmuter-8288`
-- [x] Edit modal - html capture and selector arent showing the error message when left empty

 ### Login issue for admins
 - [ ] homepage - ellipsis not visible against tidbits on subdomain when admin is logged in - needs to be verified